david-fisher/320-F19-Track-II/Lambda/README.md

 ### UserLoginHandler
 **Java Entry Point**: `entrypoints.UserLoginHandler::handleRequest`

 Used for web front end.
-Will return a token (works like cookies) when succeed.
+Will return user info without password and a token (works like cookies) when succeed.

 `body.token` will then be used as credentials when required.